RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/RulesForMembers.md

 ## Welcome to [ResetHacker Community]

-- An India crowdsourcing community of action for Cybersecurity, IT professionals, engineers, and anyone who think cybersecurity (Hacking) as career.
+- An India crowdsourcing community of action for Cybersecurity, IT professionals, engineers, and anyone who **think cybersecurity (Hacking) as career**.

 ## Guideline & Rules For Community Members